This QGIS tutorial will give you a blueprint of how to use QGIS 3.

 If you want to learn more about this data package, read more about Natural Earth data.

-The Anatomy of QGIS
+The QGIS User Interface

 MAP CANVAS: When you start QGIS, the large window, front-and-center is the map canvas.
 The map canvas displays all of your map features.
 Scrolling the wheel on your mouse up and down will zoom in and out.
 Holding the wheel on your mouse down will pan left, right, up, and down.